Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Leeming has 79 active public transport stops, all of which are bus stops.
-These stops are served by 16 different routes that together facilitate 2,404 weekly passenger trips.
-The average distance from a resident's location to the nearest transport stop is 172 meters.
+These stops are served by 16 different routes that collectively facilitate 2,404 weekly passenger trips.
+The average distance between residents and the nearest transport stop is 172 meters, indicating excellent accessibility to public transportation.

-On average, there are 343 trips per day across all routes, which equates to approximately 30 weekly trips per individual stop.
+On average, there are 343 daily trips across all routes, equating to approximately 30 weekly trips per individual bus stop.

 Frequently Asked Questions - Transport